ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * The number of reports included in the batch.

-* The vector of encrypted aggregate shares.
+* The vector of Leader and Helper encrypted aggregate shares.
 They MUST appear in the same order as the aggregator endpoints list of the task parameters.

-If obtaining aggregate shares fails, then the leader responds to subsequent HTTP GET requests to the collect job URI with an HTTP error status and a problem document as described in {{errors}}.
+If obtaining Helper aggregate shares fails, then the Leader responds to subsequent POST requests to the collection with an HTTP error status and a problem document as described in {{errors}}.

-The collector can send an HTTP DELETE request to the collect job URI, to which the leader MUST respond with HTTP status 204 No Content.
-The leader MAY respond with HTTP status 204 No Content for requests to a collect job URI which has not received a DELETE request, for example if the results have been deleted due to age.
-The leader MUST respond to subsequent requests to the collect job URI with HTTP status 204 No Content.
+The Leader MAY respond with 204 No Content for requests to a collection if the results have been deleted due to age.

+###### A note on idempotence

+The reason we use a POST instead of a GET to poll the state of a collection is because of the fixed-size query mode (see {{fixed-size-query}}).
+Collectors may make a query against the current batch, and it is the Leader's responsibility to keep track of what batch is current for some task.
+Polling a collection is the only point at which it is safe for the Leader to change its current batch, since it constitutes acknowledgement on the Collector's part that it received the response to some previous PUT request to the collections resource.

+This means that polling a collection can have the side effect of changing the current batch in the Leader, and thus using a GET is inappropriate.

+##### DELETE `{collection URI}`

+Instructs the Leader to abandon the collection and allows the Leader to discard all state related to it.
+This is akin to DELETE on a Helper's aggregate share.
+After deleting a collection, the Leader MUST respond to subsequent requests to that resource with 204 No Content.

+There is no body for this request.

 [OPEN ISSUE: Describe how intra-protocol errors yield collect errors (see issue#57).
 For example, how does a leader respond to a collect request if the helper drops out?]

-### Collection Aggregation {#collect-aggregate}

-The leader obtains each helper's encrypted aggregate share in order to respond to the collector's collect response.
-To do this, the leader first computes a checksum over the set of output shares included in the batch.
-The checksum is computed by taking the SHA256 {{!SHS=DOI.10.6028/NIST.FIPS.180-4}} hash of each report ID from the client reports included in the aggregation, then combining the hash values with a bitwise-XOR operation.

-Then, for each aggregator endpoint `[aggregator]` in the parameters associated with `CollectReq.task_id` (see {{collect-flow}}) except its own, the leader sends a POST request to `[aggregator]/aggregate_share` with the following
-message:
+### Aggregate Share Resource {#aggregate-share-resource}

+This resource allows the Leader to request the creation of aggregate shares in the Helper and check on their state.
+Aggregate shares are then used to service requests to collection resources.
+Only the Helper supports this resource.

+#### Required Methods

+##### PUT `/tasks/{task-id}/aggregate_shares` {#aggregate-shares-put}

+The Leader uses a PUT request to the aggregate shares resource to instruct the Helper to compute an aggregate share.
+The body consists of an `AggregateShareReq`:

 ~~~
 struct {